geluso/learn-programming-programming-board-games/03-grid-games/00-tic-tac-toe/README.md

 The board has three rows going from top to bottom, and three columns going from left to right.

-If we want to access the top-left corner of the board we would access `board[0][0]` because it's in the first row, in the first column.
-Remember that the grid is an array of arrays.
+To access the top-left corner of the board we access `board[0][0]`.
+It's in the first row, in the first column.
+The grid is an array of arrays.
 That is to say, the `board` variable itself refers to one array.
 That array contains three things.
 Each of those things is an array itself.
 Each of the inner arrays has three empty spots.

 * The top left corner is at index `board[0][0]`
 * The middle spot is at index `board[1][1]`